-The next round of portfolio review is scheduled for April 1, 2021.
-The remaining 2021 reviews are scheduled for June 30, October 1, and December 31.
+The next round of portfolio review is scheduled for October 1, 2021.
+The remaining 2021 reviews are scheduled for December 31.
 As always, portfolios are accepted on a rolling basis.

 The Drake Institute regularly showcases IR portfoios on How Are You Teaching?
 For example,

 - Stavros Constantinou, Ph.D., associate professor with the Department of Geography, teaches on the Mansfield campus designed a pre-departure session for and introduced learning journals into his travel learning course.

 - Anna Babel, Ph.D., associate professor of the Department of Spanish and Portuguese, designed a teaching intervention to address a struggle she noticed among honors students reading academic articles in a foreign language.

 - Associate Dean Katherine Kelley, Ph.D., College of Pharmacy sought to show colleagues that IR is not as overwhelming as it seems.

 - Encourage instructors to reflect on instructional practices (how they teach)